 Dr. Aruna also visited a girl named Nisha who was hospitalized with AIDS.
 Nisha’s physician told Dr. Uprety Nisha has worked in a brothel for the past seven years and had given birth to a baby girl three months before.
 Three days after Dr. Uprety’s visit, Nisha died.

 These incidents were very painful for Dr. Uprety and she then decided to stop girl trafficking.

-On her return to Nepal, she and some friends established a small organization dedicated to preventing girls from trafficking, end violence against women and improve woman’s reproductive health in Nepal.
+On her return to Nepal, she and some friends established a small organization dedicated to preventing girls from trafficking, end violence against women and improve women’s reproductive health in Nepal.

-RHEST also help thousands of women through our mobile reproductive health clinics, provides funds for surgical interventions for hundreds women suffering from uterine prolapse and trains rural health workers and volunteers in the identification, treatment and prevention of women’s reproductive health issues.
+RHEST also helps thousands of women through our mobile reproductive health clinics, provides funds for surgical interventions for hundreds of women suffering from uterine prolapse and trains rural health workers and volunteers in the identification, treatment, and prevention of women’s reproductive health issues.